ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 `DuckDB` is particularly well-suited for this type of analysis because it can efficiently handle large datasets and complex queries, making it ideal for processing student-level enrollment data and running simulations.
 `DuckDB` can be installed on a variety of operating systems and platforms using their [official installation guides](https://duckdb.org/install/).

-Modeling the stochastic process relies on a community extension for `DuckDB` (aptly) named `stochastic`, which provides functions for generating random numbers from specified distributions.
+Modeling the stochastic process relies on a community extension for `DuckDB` aptly named `stochastic`, which provides functions for generating random numbers from specified distributions.
+The `stochastic` DuckDB extension provides the sampling functions used in the examples (for example, `dist_beta_sample`, `dist_poisson_sample`, `dist_negative_binomial_sample`, and `dist_binomial_sample`).
+Check the extension documentation for exact parameter conventions and supported types because function names and parameter orders may vary in future versions.

 Install and load this extension from the 'DuckDB' community extensions marketplace: